Carine-Tan/Carine-Tan.github.io/index.md

 My Experience: Lesson learnt from Capstone 0.1, these presentation slides are kept simple, keypoints in bullet forms and also did practice runs before the actual presentation day.

-Interesting Facts: Slide 3 the 'Design/Development cycle' & the concept of 'Uniqueness' were inspired when watching NCC Zone X 2020 online.
+Interesting Facts: Slide 3 the 'Design/Development cycle' & Slide 7 the concept of 'Uniqueness' were inspired when watching NCC Zone X 2020 online.

 ---